-Existing law requires the Department of Motor Vehicles to collect certain information from a person who does not decline to apply to register to vote and transmit that information to the county clerk of the county in which the person resides to register that person to vote or update his or her voter registration information.
-(2018 Ballot Question No. 5, Automatic Voter Registration Initiative) Section 12 of this bill requires the Department to provide a person with a form that allows the person to: (1) affirmatively decline to be registered to vote or have his or her voter registration updated; and (2) indicate a political party affiliation.
-The form may be returned by the person immediately after his or her transaction with the Department to a secured container within the Department.
-Section 12 further provides that if a person fails to return the form, that person will be deemed to have consented to the transmission of his or her information and the Department will transmit his or her voter registration information to the county clerk who will list the person's political party as nonpartisan under certain circumstances.
+Existing law requires the Department of Motor Vehicles to collect certain information from a person who does not decline to apply to register to vote and transmit that information to the county clerk of the county in which the person resides to register that person to vote or

+Registration Initiative) Section 12 of this bill requires the Department to provide a person with a form that allows the person to: (1) affirmatively decline to be registered to vote or have his or her voter registration updated; and (2) indicate a political party affiliation.
+The form may be returned by the person[: (1)] immediately after his or her transaction with the Department to a secured container within [the Department; or (2) within 15 business days after concluding the transaction with] the Department.
+Section 12 further provides that if a person fails to return the form, [within 15 business days,] that person will be deemed to have consented to the transmission of his or her information and the Department will transmit his or her voter registration information to the county clerk who will list the person's political party as nonpartisan [] under certain circumstances.
 Section 13 of this bill provides that the county clerk must review the voter registration information transmitted by the Department to determine whether the person is eligible to vote.
 If the county clerk determines the person is not eligible to vote, section 13 provides that the voter registration information shall be deemed not to be a complete application to register to vote and that person shall be deemed not to have applied to register to vote.
+Existing law requires the county clerk and city clerk to publish certain information update his or her voter registration information.
+(2018 Ballot Question No. 5, Automatic Voter